linepogl/impartial-pipes/doc/Tapping/p_foreach.md

 ## p_foreach

-Returns a partial function that applies a function to all the elements of an iterable
+Returns a partial function that applies a function to all the elements of an iterable and returns the iterable.

 ### Syntax
 ```php